ShayRowlinson/CRIS-Hyperfine-GUI/README.md

 # CRIS-Hyperfine-GUI
 Package for quick binning of CRIS data and analysis of hyperfine structure, centroid shifts between scans and extraction of nuclear magnetic dipole and electric quadrupole moments.

+Version 2 now with scan combination and isomeric fitting.

 GUI is configured to be ideal for a 1080p monitor.
 If you're using a higher resolution, increasing the figure size in fitting_v1.py will make the fitting frame more clear.

 -----------------------------------------------------------------------------------------------------------------------------------